 Making model corrugated roofing

-For the corrugated iron roof, I used some thick tin foil, off of a coffee tin, and then scored it every few milli-meters to create the undulations.
+For the corrugated iron roof, I used some thick tin foil, off of a coffee tin and then scored it every few milli-meters to create the undulations.

 It took some experimentation to find an implement that gave a rounder undulation without cutting or tearing the fine foil.
 In the end I used a wooden cocktail stick with the end filled down to blunt it.

 The tin foil was placed on a sheet of balsa wood that absorbed the pressure and gave created more pronounced undulation.
 Masking tape held it in place with the scoring made from the tape side outwards to stop the foil curling upwards as I worked across it.
 There’s also this alternative technique for making OO scale corrugated roofing.

 The flashing at the joints apex of the roof and where the two roof sections meet was made from strips of tin foil and painted the same way.